University PartnersPage Menu

 The Aliveness Project

 Faculty and students from Northwestern's College of Acupuncture and Oriental Medicine provide care to patients at the Aliveness Project.
 Along with a small staff and volunteers, this non-profit agency has been providing support and direct services to the HIV/AIDS community since 1985.
-For patients with this life-threatening disease, students use acupuncture and Chinese herbs to treat AIDS complications such as fatigue and gastrointestinal problems.
+The Aliveness Project assists patients in focusing on self-empowerment while facing their daily struggle with this life-threatening illness.
+Our students use acupuncture and Chinese herbs to treat AIDS complications such as fatigue. insomnia, skin infections, peripheral neuropathy, urogenital conditions and gastrointestinal problems.

 Specialty Care Providers

 Courage-Kenny Rehabilitation Institute is a nationally-recognized, non-profit rehabilitation center serving patients recovering from brain and spinal cord injuries, stroke, and other conditions causing acute and chronic disability.
 Through a long-standing partnership with Courage-Kenny, acupuncture and Oriental medicine students from Northwestern provide care to patients in the inpatient rehabilitation program.

 Since 2007, Northwestern’s partnership with Minnesota Oncology has provided opportunities for massage therapy students to provide care to patients undergoing cancer treatment at the Virginia Piper Cancer Institute located on the campus of Abbott Northwestern Hospital.